-It has the following six processes:
+It contains the following 7 processes:

 - Develop Project Charter